-We are becoming a multicultural, multi-ethnic congregation that is growing into a new community that honors each others roots and learns from each others identity.
+We are becoming a multicultural, multi-ethnic, lgbtqia+ congregation that is growing into a new community that honors each others root’s and learns from each other’s identity.

-This summer we have been singing a song about unity.
-Tasi Le Loto.
-The last line of the song says: “Na te faia i tatouuma ina ia tasi” (to make us united as one).
+Each Sunday we sing Tasi Le Loto.
+The last line of the song says: “Na te faia i tatou uma ina ia tasi” (to make us united as one).
 United as one.
 United.

 The UCC was founded in 1957 as the union of several different Christian traditions: from the beginning of our history, we were a church that affirmed the ideal that Christians did not always have to agree to live together in communion.
 Our motto, “that they may all be one,” is Jesus’ prayer for the unity of the church.
 The UCC is one of the most diverse Christian denominations in the United States.